Process management

 The benefits of best practices

-With the current global crisis, we find ourselves pressed for time and resources.
-We can quickly identify best practices that can locally help us become resilient.
-Thus, keeping our ships afloat in these trying times.
+In business, we often find ourselves pressed for time and resources, but we can quickly identify best practices that can help us become resilient.
 Best practice searching and sharing are becoming more important than ever before.
 As we are forced to find ways to substitute, augment, modify, and eventually redefine strategies to keep our customers.

 Establishing best practices